binaryeq/daleq/design-notes.md

 (e.g. the class hierarchy), and facts representing the bytecode instructions within methods.

 Much of this is done by generated predicate factories, see `src/main/java/io/github/bineq/daleq/factextraction/instruction_fact_factories`.
-Those factory classes are generated using `io.github.bineq.daleq.factextraction.InstructionFactFactoryCodeGenerator` from the predicate specs in `src/main/resources/instruction-predicates`.
+Those factory classes are generated using `io.github.bineq.daleq.edb.InstructionFactFactoryCodeGenerator` from the predicate specs in `src/main/resources/instruction-predicates`.
 Those specs are generated from ASM tree API notes.
 Predicate factories are loaded using the service loader mechanism.